eto-ai/rikai/docs/types.rst

 ---------------

 :py:class:`~rikai.types.vision.Image` contains a reference to the external image.
-It is displayed natively in Jupyter notebooks, for example:
+It could be displayed natively in Jupyter notebooks, for example:

 .. image:: _static/image_nb.png